Depot Town: Vicinity

 The location of Depot Town within Ypsilanti.

 Depot Town is immediately northeast of downtown Ypsilanti.
 Frog Island and Riverside Parks, both on the Huron River, are immediately to the west of Depot Town, and are often informally considered part of the district.
 A three-way bridge, known as the "tridge", links the two parks and Depot Town over the Huron River.
 Just beyond Riverside Park, the Michigan Firehouse Museum is at the corner of Cross Street and Huron Street.
-Prospect Park, the oldest park in Ypsilanti, is one block west of Depot Town on Cross Street.
+Prospect Park, the oldest park in Ypsilanti, is a half-mile east of Depot Town on Cross Street.
 The Corner Brewery, just north of Depot Town, is also commonly associated with the district, and Highland Cemetery is a half-mile north of Depot Town on River Street.

 Depot Town is also a half-mile southeast of the campus of Eastern Michigan University.
 During "New Student Orientation", Eastern provides students with gift certificates called "Ypsibucks", which can be used at many restaurants in Depot Town and downtown Ypsilanti.
 Students use the day, known as "Ypsifest", to walk around the city and become acquainted with Ypsilanti.